 In addition to our terms and conditions, we have specific content policies that tutors must follow when creating sessions.
-These policies are intended to support schoolhouse.world’s mission of connecting the world through learning, while fostering a safe and inclusive learning environment.
+These policies are intended to support Schoolhouse.world’s mission of connecting the world through learning, while fostering a safe and inclusive learning environment.

-One of the beauties of schoolhouse.world is that tutors are given agency and freedom to be creative with their sessions.
+One of the beauties of Schoolhouse.world is that tutors are given agency and freedom to be creative with their sessions.
 However, in order to ensure we stay true to this mission, across ages and cultures, it is important that such creativity stay within certain bounds.
 The policies below describe those bounds.

-While these policies apply to all sessions, they are particularly important for tutors creating sessions in the “Other” category, such as the “Enrichment” topic.
+While these policies apply to all sessions, they are particularly important for tutors creating sessions in the “Experimental” category, such as the “Enrichment” topic.
 These are experimental topics on the website that don’t yet have certification associated with them.
 Tutors have a heightened responsibility to be judicious in what session they choose to host here.

-If any of these policies are violated, or if schoolhouse.world deems a session as having a potential for other risks, the session will be removed by a moderator.
+If any of these policies are violated, or if Schoolhouse.world deems a session as having a potential for other risks, the session will be removed by a moderator.

 As the platform grows, these policies will continue to evolve.
 We encourage tutors to check back here frequently when creating new sessions, and to continue to use their best judgement when hosting sessions.